 Even though your Goldendoodle is enjoying the water, it takes a lot of energy out of them.
 Make sure you always have fresh water nearby for them to drink and rehydrate.

-You don’t want to let them swim too long as an exhausted dog can be at risk of drowning.
+You don’t want to let them swim for long periods of time, as an exhausted dog can be at risk of drowning.

 Are Goldendoodles Good Swimmers?